|

 want, you can put together a large comprehensive repair kit and carry

-that along.
-That would make sense for an extended multi-day tour where
+that.
+It makes sense for an extended multi-day tour where you might have

 For everyday riding, though, where you only need to keep the bike you're

-on going, every additional ounce in your tool kit is more weight you’ll
+on going, every additional ounce in your tool kit is more weight you have

 the tool kit you carry is, the better.
 This holds true even more if this